dorobekmateusz/dorobekmateusz.github.io/_pages/cv.md

   - /resume
 ---

-{% include base_path %}

 Education
 ======
-* B.S. in Computer Science, Warsaw University of Technology, Faculty of Electronic and Information Technology, 2015-2019
+* B.S. in **Computer Science**, Warsaw University of Technology, *Faculty of Electronic and Information Technology*, 2015-2019
-* M.S. in Data Science, Warsaw university of Technology, Faculty of Mathematics and Information Science, 2019 - now
+* M.S. in **Data Science**, Warsaw university of Technology, *Faculty of Mathematics and Information Science*, 2019 - now
-* M.S. in Data Science, University of Barcelona, Faculity of Mathematics and Computer Science, 2019 - now
+* M.S. in **Data Science**, Universitat de Barcelona, *Faculty of Mathematics and Computer Science*, 2019 - now
-* M.S. in Artificial Intelligence, Universitat Politècnica de Catalunya, Faculity of Informatics Barcelona, 2019 - now
+* M.S. in **Artificial Intelligence**, Universitat Politècnica de Catalunya, *Faculty of Informatics Barcelona*, 2019 - now

 Work experience
 ======
-* Summer 2017: Junior Java Developer in QBS
+* Summer 2017: **Junior Java Developer** in QBS
   * During summer internship I’ve designed and created system to manage small foundation with cloud server using Java and SQL technologies.
-I have references from the company owner
+I have references from the company.
+Project I've created on [QBS website](https://qbs.com.pl/programy/q-korespondencja-seryjna/).

-* 2018 - now: Freelancer
+* 2018 - now: **Freelancer / Tutor**
-  * am giving tutoring on Machine Learning and Computer Science.
-I’ve organized and lead ML Workshops in Python.
-I was a speaker at Best Engineering Meeting 2018, PyWaw 84.
+  * As a freelancer, I'm creating Machine Learning and Data Science correlated software.
+Most of my clients are students, student clubs, etc. I'm also giving private lessons on computer science and artificial intelligence.
+My tutoring account on [e-korepetycje](https://www.e-korepetycje.net/mateuszdorobek) (PL)

 Skills
 ======